AsunaMasuda/YayPlan/README.md

 # YayPlan
-[YayPlan](https://yayplan.herokuapp.com/) is a easy schedule planner app which you can use when you want to set up a gathering with your friends and families with a simple and modern user interface.
+[YayPlan](https://yayplan.herokuapp.com/) is an easy schedule planner app which you can use when you want to set up a gathering with your friends and families with a simple and modern user interface.

 To use this app, you simply follow these three steps.
 1. Register a name of an event organizer(your name if you are planning an event) and an event key which is used to restore data afterwards.